-The name, province and country of residence, and principal occupation for at least the last five years for each person serving as the executive officers of the Corporation as at March 22, 2021 are as follows:
+The name, province and country of residence, and principal occupation for at least the last five years for each person serving as the executive officers of the Corporation as at March 22, 2022 are as follows:

 Name and Jurisdiction of Residence Office with the Corporation

 David Eva (1)

 Ontario, Canada Chief Executive Officer

-Andrew Kennedy(1)
+Andrew Kennedy (1)

 Ontario, Canada Chief Financial Officer

 Patrick Leitch (2)

 Ontario, Canada Senior Vice President, Operations

 Aileen Gien (3)

 Ontario, Canada General Counsel & Corporate Secretary

 - (1) Biographical information for each of Messrs.
 Eva, and Kennedy is contained under "Management of the Corporation Directors". - (2) Mr. Leitch was appointed Senior Vice President, Operations of the Corporation effective on January 1, 2020.
-Prior to his appointment as Senior Vice President, Operations, Mr. Leitch was Vice President, Operations of CPC since January 1, 2017 and Project Manager with CPC since December 2013. - (3) Ms. Gien was appointed General Counsel & Corporate Secretary of the Corporation on April 1, 2016, having served in those roles on an interim basis since November 9, 2015.
+Prior to his appointment as Senior Vice President, Operations, Mr. Leitch was Vice President, Operations of CPC since January 1, 2017. - (3) Ms. Gien was appointed General Counsel & Corporate Secretary of the Corporation on April 1, 2016.

-As at March 22, 2021, the Directors and the executive officers of the Corporation as a group do not own or exercise control or direction over, directly or indirectly, any Class A Shares or the Corporation's preferred shares.
+As at March 22, 2022, the Directors and the executive officers of the Corporation as a group do not own or exercise control or direction over, directly or indirectly, any Class A Shares or the Corporation's preferred shares.